mwolfhoffman/yanny/README.md

 # YannyJS

-Was it Yanny or as it Laurel?
+Was it 'yanny' or was it 'laurel'?

 The only way to really be certain is with a lightweight fast node module.

 ### Installation
 ```npm install --save-dev yannyjs```